BladeRunnerJS/brjs-site/docs/use/logging.md

 You can set up your logging by calling configure before initializing the BRJS application or within a Workbench.
 It takes up to three arguments.
 The first argument is the default log level that will be done for all loggers that don't have more specific configuration.

 The second argument is a map containing logger names to the levels that they should log at.
-This is interpreted hierarchically, so in the above example the logger `mymodule.MyClass` will log at level `info`, since it matches the `mymodule` configuration.
+This is interpreted hierarchically so in the above example the logger `mymodule.MyClass` will log at level `info` since it matches the `mymodule` configuration.
 The logger `mymodule.some.hierarchy` will log at level `fatal`, as will any loggers with names that start `mymodule.some.hierarchy.`.

-The third argument is an array of destinations that log events should be routed too.
+The third argument is an array of destinations that log events should be routed to.
 If you don't pass anything (as in the above example), this will default to an array containing only a logger that outputs to the console object in environments that support this.